- Downing Street,

 There is a ramp leading to the Department of Earth Sciences Entrance, located beneath Museum staircase.
 Use the intercom to request assistance.

 Lifts and stairs

-There is a small lift to the Museum level, not suitable for large buggies or large wheelchairs (lift floor measures 100 cm by 100 cm).
+There is a small lift to the Museum level, not suitable for large buggies or large wheelchairs (lift floor measures 105cm wide by 80cm deep, but the door is only 69cm wide).
 Please ask for assistance via the intercom or request to borrow a wheelchair from the Museum.

 Surfaces are smooth and spacious.